About the Blue Water Young Professionals

 Audrey joined the BWYP after she moved back from Grand Rapids in 2014, and believes you get the most out of the group by being an active member.
 She has served on the board since 2016.

-She currently leads the Chilly Fest Bed Races along with another board member, serves on the St. Clair and Volleygrass committees and occasionally the social committee as well.
+She serves on the St. Clair, Bed Races and Volleygrass committees and occasionally the social committee as well.
 She also publishes the quarterly YP newsletter.

 Her passion for community involvement carries over into her day job.
 She works as the office coordinator for the Community Foundation of St. Clair County.
 She earned her degree in journalism from Grand Valley State University.